certmichelin/Redscan-Magellan-Back/README.md

 ### Objective

-Visualize and manage the brands & master domains.
+Manage the brands & master domains.

 ### Description

-Web application used to manage the brands & master domains including scope.
+REST API used to manage the brands.

 ### How to develop